 So in that sense, this blogging business is a Google-driven engine.
 Google is almost an extension of the human mind: you think something in your head, you type it into Google, and you look for specific results.

-A lot of bloggers start by adding ads to their websites, although I think ads are the last resort when it comes to blog monetization.
+Many bloggers start by adding ads to their websites, although I think ads are the last resort for blog monetization.

 Before you know how to do keyword research, you have to understand:

 - Keyword monetization.